-Mariana Vincenti is a freelance photojournalist born in Caracas, Venezuela.
+Mariana Vincenti is a freelance visual journalist born in Caracas, Venezuela.

-After graduating in Social Communications from the Universidad Católica Andrés Bello, started working as freelance designer and photographer.
+After graduating in Social Communications from the Universidad Católica Andrés Bello, started working as freelance designer photographer and videographer.

 In 2014 started covering the protests of her city for a local news site.
 Her photos of this coverage were published in NTN24, and RSF (Reporters without Borders)